Eye of the Erime

 HUD Iteration

-The camera reticle to display the bounds of the photo went through over fifty iterations and tweaks.
-Displayed in the images to the left show case some of the iterations and the final in game product.
-Ultimately I went with a more simplistic yet refined look shone in the final image.
+The camera reticle went through over fifty iterations and tweaks.
+Displayed in the images to the left, showcase some of the iterations and the final in game product.
+Ultimately, a more simplistic yet refined look was selected.

 Problem Solving